Class StringSubject

 • containsMatch

-Fails if the string does not contain a match on the given regex.
+Checks that the actual value contains a match on the given regex.

 • containsMatch

-Fails if the string does not contain a match on the given regex.
+Checks that the actual value contains a match on the given regex.

 • doesNotContainMatch

-Fails if the string contains a match on the given regex.
+Checks that the actual value does not contain a match on the given regex.

 • doesNotContainMatch

-Fails if the string contains a match on the given regex.
+Checks that the actual value does not contain a match on the given regex.

 • ignoringCase